When do puppies lose their teeth? What to expect from puppy teething

 Why do puppies lose their teeth?

-Veterinary textbooks might tell you that at three weeks of age, puppies' front incisors start to emerge.
+A general guide is that at three weeks of age, puppies' front incisors start to emerge.
 These are followed by the canine teeth at four weeks.
 By six weeks, their premolars start coming in, and by eight weeks, their molars begin to emerge.
-This is a guideline though, and in fact, the variation in puppies is huge!
+This is a guideline though, and it can vary a lot between puppies!

 These puppy teeth are temporary.
 As they grow, they'll lose their baby teeth and replace them with permanent adult teeth.